DiscoveryDNA/team_neural_network/note/terraform_tutorial.md

 *Note for adding terraform to PATH*:
 1. Extracting the .zip file you downloaded will give you a binary file.
-2. To add terraform to PATH, simply move the terraform binary file to any of your bin folder (e.g. /usr/bin) will do the trick.
+2. To add terraform to PATH, simply moving the terraform binary file to any of your bin folder (e.g. /usr/bin) will do the trick.
 If this doesn't work, check [this tutorial](https://github.com/ravsau/aws-labs/blob/master/terraform-aws/terraform-ec2.MD).

 ## 2. Configuration